wyao/petrel-os/design/asst2-design.md

 6. In what file are copyin and copyout defined? memmove?
 Why can't copyin and copyout be implemented as simply as memmove?

-    copyin() and copyout() are defined in copyinout.c and memmove() is defined in memmove.c. copyin()/copyout() copies block of memory across user/kernel addresses, something that memmove() is not capable of doing.
+    copyin() and copyout() are defined in copyinout.c and memmove() is defined in memmove.c. copyin()/copyout() copies block of memory across user/kernel addresses ensuring that user pointers are not accessing offlimit addresses, something that memmove() is not capable of doing.

 7. What (briefly) is the purpose of userptr_t?

-    It is used for checking that the provided block is within the proper userspace region.
+    It is used for noting that the provided address needs to be within the proper userspace region.

 Trap/Syscall Questions